 If you are visiting Bali and looking for an alternative place to stay then you should consider Canggu.
 With its Bohemian vibe, surf beaches, and Café culture, Canggu has become and increasingly popular destination for holiday makers and expatriates.
 In fact many people refer to Canggu as ‘Ubud by the Sea.’
 It’s a good description, plus there are lots of things to do in Canggu.

 There are a few reasons why Canggu has become so popular.
 Firstly you can definitely find few Yoga studios easily in Canggu.
 Secondly there are plenty of options for vegetarian/vegan food in the area and thirdly there are so many digital nomads here.
-Since I wrote a ‘things to do in Ubud article,’ I realized I should do the same for Canggu.
+Since I wrote a ‘best hotels in Canggu for every budget,’ I realized I should share some more information about the area.
 So here are few things to do in Canggu.
 Let’s start.